namdz911/fina367-spring2020-unl/credit_risk.md

 **Before you start**

-- We pick up where we left off before exam 3.
-We were discussing a new pricing model that is based on risk-adjusted return.
-Understanding Example 1A is important for Example 3-6 therefore the online course will pick up from there.
 - You should practice all the problems provided on this page and make sure you know how to solve them.
 - Optional Readings: Chapter 5, 6
 - <a href="./pdf/credit_risk.pdf" target="_blank">Link to download PowerPoint Slides!</a>